 It’s August and prime tour season in many countries, including this one.
-So far this year, I have led tours of Boston for people from different countries and many states around the country.
-They come to Boston for the history, air that’s cooler than where they live, relief from the smoke of forest fires, and actual water falling from the sky.
+So far this year, I have led tours of Boston for people from different countries and many states around the U.S. They come to Boston for the history, air that’s cooler than where they live, relief from the smoke of forest fires, and actual water falling from the sky.
 (It rained all of July.)

 In that time, I have thought a lot about what I like in the guests who come on my tours—and what I like less.
 I have been a tour guide for eight years and also a tour guest here as well as in other countries.
 Using that experience, I created a list of things to keep in mind when you are or will be on a guided tour with a local tour guide.
 Here are my top six tips.

 By that I mean, choose a tour commensurate with your abilities.
 A walking tour means exactly that.
 In parts of Boston, it means walking over uneven brick sidewalks, climbing steps or going uphill.
 Also, some tours are longer than others.
 Many elderly tourists have hip or knee problems—or are recovering from replacement surgery.
 Others are large of girth and not in good shape.
 These conditions affect how far you can walk or whether you can handle hills and steps.

 Now, I understand the you may not want these conditions to limit what you can do.
 You want to go and tough it out, bum knee be damned.
 What you will actually do is hold up the tour for everyone else.
 While we wait for you to catch up, we lose the time that might have been spent on doing something a little extra or ending the tour on time.
 Other guests might miss dinner reservations or the last train home.
 Please be realistic—and considerate of others.